 However, not everyone qualifies for USAA insurance.
-Of the remaining insurers, Allstate received the best reviews of our surveyed customers.
-Despite Allstate being one of the most expensive car insurance companies in the state, on average, consumers appear more satisfied than they are with State Farm, GEICO or Progressive.
+Of the remaining insurers, Allstate received the best reviews from our surveyed customers.
+Despite Allstate being one of the most expensive car insurance companies in the state, on average, consumers appear more satisfied than they are with State Farm, Geico or Progressive.

 Louisiana auto insurance requirements

-In Louisiana, law requires you to carry liability auto insurance in order to register and drive legally.
-This covers the cost of harm or damage to others or their properties that result from accident you cause.
+In Louisiana, the law requires you to carry liability auto insurance in order to register and drive legally.
+This covers the cost of harm or damage to others or their properties resulting from an accident you cause.
 The following minimum limits are required in the state: